pehses/twixtools/README.md

 The function returns a list of individual measurements (of length >=1).
 The last measurement usually corresponds to the imaging scan, earlier measurements often include calibration data.
 Each measurement contains a python dict() with the following entries:

 * 'mdb': measurement data divided into blocks (return type: list)
-* 'hdr_str': dict of protocol header strings (divided into different protocol types)
-* 'hdr': dict of partially parsed protocol header strings (each dict element contains another dict with protocol information)
+* 'hdr': dict of parsed protocol header strings (each dict element contains another dict with protocol information)
+* 'hdr_str': dict of original protocol header strings (divided into different protocol types)
+  - note that this is the protocol information that is used for twix file writing (by `write_twix`), so make sure to make necessary adjustments here and not in ['hdr']
-* ('init': required for twix file writing, otherwise of little importance)
+* ('raidfile_hdr': required for twix file writing, otherwise of little importance)

 Each invididual 'mdb' in the list of mdbs consists of a data and a header (line counters and such) part, which can be accessed as follows: